 Port Forwarding

-The command to forward a port using the -L option is
+The command to forward a port using the -L

 Nothing too special.
 The main thing to note here is the potentially confusing argument order.
 It would feel natural to have an order of “source → proxy → destination”.
 However, the arguments are typed as “source → destination → proxy”.